-3 The participation of organisations residing outside an AAL Partner State is restricted to organisations residing in a Member State of the European Union that currently does not participate in the AAL Joint Programme, i.e. Bulgaria, Croatia, Czech Republic, Estonia, Finland, Germany, Latvia, Lithuania, Malta and Slovakia.
+&lt;sup>4 The participation of organisations residing outside an AAL Partner State is restricted to organisations residing in a Member State of the European Union that currently does not participate in the AAL Programme , i.e. Bulgaria, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Finland, Latvia, Lithuania, Malta and Slovakia; and Canada.